stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 feature_image: "/uploads/leader.jpg"

 ---
-If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock as their OKR implementation will most likely fail.
+If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock as, their OKR implementation will most likely fail.

 OKRs are brilliant for strategy execution.
-However, to be successful on OKRs you need to start with your CEO and the leadership team.
+However, to be successful you need to start with the CEO and leadership team.

 Ironically, OKRs are not actually the best starting point for success.